ibm-cloud-docs/discovery-data/manage-enrichments.md

 1. Click the twistie in the associated field to expand a list of fields.
 1. Do one of the following things:

     -   To apply an enrichment to documents, select the field or fields that you want to enrich.

-      Do not choose a field that starts with `extracted_metadata`,`enriched_{field_name}`, or `metadata`.
-You cannot apply enrichments to them.
-To find out which fields you can apply enrichments to, check the field names that are listed in the *Manage fields* page.
-      {: note}

         If the field that you choose comes from a JSON file, after you apply the enrichment, the field data type is converted to an array.
 The field is converted to an array even if it contains a single value.
 For example, `"field1": "Discovery"` becomes `"field1": ["Discovery"]`.
     -   To remove an enrichment, clear the checkboxes for fields that you want to remove the enrichment from.

 1. Click **Apply changes and reprocess** to apply your changes to the collection.

 ## Applying enrichments by using the API